ahotzler/Nagios-NRPE-Dynamic-IP-Update/README.md

 NRPE config file.
 A config file update will occur if the IP values do not match.
 Once the config file is updated, the NRPE service is restarted.

+If the config file allowed_hosts IP and the Nagios host IP match, the script exits.
+No config file update nor service restart is performed.

 ### INSTALLATION

 Drop into a directory of your choosing.